tommyyama2020/Libra-Japan/README.md

 ```
 Miscellaneous projects relating Libra in mainly APAC region.

-Please visit our site here for more info and feel free to
-reach to @tommyyama via Telegram for your inquiry.
+Please visit our site here for more info and feel free to reach to me at @tommyyama via Telegram.

 We're also pleased to provide all libra projects in Japanese.